aqlina/musicBox/README.md

 - While creating this App I mostly focused on implementing functionalities, so the App's appearance is ordinary.
 It is possible to use theme from *shinythemes* library for lazy design or CSS for cooler, custom App designs if time allows.

-- The tests I implemented are covering only some of the functionality: 1. the correctness of data input; 2. the most important function (~ only 30% of functionality).
+- The tests I implemented cover only some of the functionality: 1. the correctness of data input; 2. the most important function (~ only 30% of functionality in a total).
 For sure, it is not enough when it comes to real-life projects where much more tests must be implemented.
 Moreover, the tests must also cover UI part (optionally with *golem* library which helps to control html output).
-As an option, more advanced testing can be applied for that purpose using *RSelenium* library, the library which behaves as a user scrolling the webpage.
+As other more advanced alternative, *RSelenium* library can be used for App test (the library which behaves as a user scrolling the webpage).

 - When it comes to checking User's input and giving the User tips for providing data correctly, only fundamental checks were implemented.
 There are still some ways the User can destroy the App :) For example, inputting numbers in the names/surnames will not cause an error, but will look unappropriately.